Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 </p>

 Converter is a _trait_ containing the method convert that will be implemented by each converter.
-In order to obtain better performances and to avoid the re-computation of same expressions, the converter keeps a cache of already computed expressions following the _memoization_ pattern.
+In order to obtain better performances and to avoid the re-computation of same expressions, the converter can keep a cache of already computed expressions following the _memoization_ pattern.

 #### Tseitin Algorithm